pglevy/piano-playground/index.md

 After establishing Sophia Music Studio in 2011, I have taught piano and voice to hundreds of students in Northern Virginia and engaged them in a wide variety of performance and recording experiences, including cafes, clubs, restaurants, senior homes, festivals, pop-rock band workshops, competitions, and fundraisers.
 {: .f3}

-In addition to music, I love yoga, meditation, cooking, dancing, gardening, entrepreneurship, and overall health and wellness.
+In addition to music, I love cooking, dancing, entrepreneurship, and overall health and wellness.
 {: .f3}

 Have questions? <a href="mailto:sophiamlevy@gmail.com?subject=I%20want%20to%20know%20more%20about%20Piano%20Playground!">Contact Sophia</a>
-{: .f3 .border-top .pt-3 .text-center}
+{: .f2 .border-top .pt-3 .text-center .text-bold}

 Ready to get started?
 {: .f2 .text-center .text-bold}